angelovalli/nano_transport/README.md

 ## Nano Transport
 A code to evaluate linear response transport in nanostructures.

-It was originally developped as a post-processing of an Lánczos exact diagonalization (ED) solver \
+It was originally developed as a post-processing suite of a Lánczos exact diagonalization solver \
 for dynamical mean-field theory (DMFT) - GitHub repo: https://github.com/aamaricci/dmft-ed

 The software is now an independent package.
 Its structure is as follows: